Jerry Casale and Mark Mothersbaugh formed Devo when they were at Kent State University. Casale told Songfacts

 .
 He had parodied limericks and poems of kind of all-American, obsessive, cult of personality ideas like Horatio Alger and 'You're #1, there's nobody else like you' kind of poems that were very funny and very clever.
 I thought, 'I'd like to do one like Thomas Pynchon,' so I wrote down 'Whip It' one night.
 Mark had recorded some sketches for song ideas in his apartment, and when we'd get together every day to write, rehearse and practice, we would listen to everybody's snippets of ideas.
 He had this tape with about eight things on it, and one of them had a drum beat that was very interesting, it became the 'Whip It' drum beat.

-This became a hit when it was picked up by a radio programmer from Florida.
-He played it on some stations there and created the buzz that made it a hit.
-Says Jerry: "It spread around the country.
+"Whip It" got a big boost from the radio industry trade magazine Friday Morning Quarterback, whose publisher, Kal Rudman, loved the song.
+After reading about it in FMQB, some program directors put the song in rotation, and it got a great response, creating a buzz that led other stations to play it.
+In his Songfacts interview, Casale said: "It spread around the country.
 All the DJs and people hearing it assumed it was a song about beating off or sadomasochism, so we let them think that.
 We didn't want to ruin it and tell them the truth, because they just wouldn't get off on the truth."

 When MTV launched in 1981, they had very few videos to choose from.
 Some European and Australian artists had been making videos, but very few came from US artists, and most of those were concert videos.
 Devo had been making interesting videos for a while because they thought Laser Discs were going to catch on and wanted to make film shorts with music soundtracks that people could watch on them.
 Laser Discs never caught on, but MTV did, which gave this video lots of exposure.